ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 and merging your own PR before D3 and D4, where your partner has to approve a PR before it can be merged.

-## The change
+## Request 1: Adding `campus`

 Buildings currently have an `id`, a `name`, an `address`, and coordinates.
 Your job is to add one more: an optional `campus` field.

-**The requirement:** `PUT /api/v2/buildings/:buildingId` should accept `campus` in the request body, treated as an *optional* string.
-A client that doesn't send one must get the same status code, the same errors, and the same values for every other field as it always has.

-Implementing the requirement completely means:

-- **Validation follows the existing convention.** When `campus` is present but isn't a string, produce the same `422` shape the other fields produce, with `"expected a string"`.
-Look at how `name` and `address` are handled and do the same thing.
-- **`campus` appears in the buildings list, a single building, and the body returned when a building is deleted.**
-- **`openapi.yml` describes the new `campus` field.** Add it to the `Building` schema and to the `422` validation shape above, matching whatever you decided for how absence is represented. `campus` isn't required the way `name` and `address` are, so its entry will look similar but not identical.
-  Run `yarn docs:build` and open `openapi.html` to see your changes rendered.
-- **The inherited suite stays green.** Your change may cause some existing tests to fail.
-If that happens, fix the assertion, and only the assertion — don't touch a test's setup or intent to make it pass.
-If nothing breaks, there's nothing to do here.
-Either way, `yarn test` should be green when you're done, same as it was before you started.
-Keep track of anything you had to touch; questions 6, 8, and 9 all ask about it.
+This requires you to modify three parts of the existing codebase:

+1. Parse the campus field (currently all `"vancouver campus"`) from the header of each building's `.htm` file.
+It may not appear in all of the files, so is not a required field.
+2. Support modifying each building's `campus` field via the `PUT /api/v2/buildings/:buildingId` endpoint.
+3. Allow users to search by `campus` via the `POST /api/v2/search` endpoint.

+Finally, you must add tests that specifically test each of the three features.

+Implementing these requirements completely means that `campus` appears and can be used just like any other existing building field, except that it is optional instead of required.
+Additionally, you must update `openapi.yml` documentation to the `Building` schema and all the above endpoints, and ensure that all existing tests still pass.

 Read every question in **What to submit** before you touch the code.
 Some of them are asking about decisions you'll make along the way, not just things to report once you're done.

+## Request 2: Implementing aggregation

+The previous team *almooooooost* finished the aggregation implementation of the `POST /api/v2/search` querying endpoint.
+They finished the validation and tests, and even some tests for the aggregation itself, but ran out of time before they could finish the actual aggregation code itself.
+Your task here is to implement aggregation so it satisfies the spec as described in the `openapi.yml` specification for `POST /api/v2/search`!
+Hint: there is one specific method you will need to implement!

 ## What to submit

-**Everything is submitted through PrairieLearn**, including a link to your pull request.
+**Everything is submitted through PrairieLearn**, including the link to your pull requests.

 ### In your repository

-**1. Your change, working**, on a branch and merged into your `main`.
-One pull request is the goal; if you end up with more than one, that's fine too — you can always open another small one later.
+**1. Your changes**, one branch per feature (4 total) merged into your `main` branch.
+One pull request per feature is the goal; if you end up with more than one, that's fine too — you can always open another small one later.
 There is no review step at this stage: nobody is waiting to approve anything, so merge it yourself as soon as you're ready.
-Only what's on `main` before the deadline is graded, so a pull request left open is work nobody will see.
+Only what's on `main` before the deadline is graded, even if it is on a different branch before the deadline!

-**2. At least one test** proving the `campus` value survives a restart.
+**2. At least two test cases** per feature proving that your feature works as intended.

 **3. A pull request description** which focuses on the technical aspects of the change.
 It should be three or four sentences written for a reviewer: say what changed, why it changed,